agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 ![](ref_guide_images/EPBDS-13257_3.png)

-*An example of a spreadsheet with steps marked to include and exclude*
+*An example of spreadsheets with steps marked to be included and excluded*

-An output result for this spreadsheet is as follows.
+An output result for these spreadsheets is as follows.

 ```
 {